Macmachi/gptfoot/README.md

 * [Free API] Due to API call limitations, during penalty shootout sessions, the script pauses for 20 minutes (good to know if ever but penalty goals are managed differently than goals during a match)
 * [Free API] In very rare instances, if two goals are scored in quick succession and there's a delay in API score updates, the score might not be correctly updated until the next goal or the end of the match
 * [Free API] In very rare instances, it's possible that a disallowed goal might go undetected if two scored goals are identified, including one that was disallowed, within the same interval between two checks.
 However, the score should still be displayed accurately in such cases
+* [Free API] It is possible that some events occurring in the last seconds of a period may not be detected
 * [Paid API] The script does not update the score with penalty shots as this is handled differently
 * [Paid API] Do not consider the goals that would be invalidated during the penalty shootout session
 * In very rare instances, it is possible that if a goal is scored and then corrected, and in the meantime goals are scored, the score sent back may have been updated during the correction (message of a new goal).
 However, the details of the match and the information linked to the goal should make it possible to identify that it is a correction of the goal and not a new goal.